Henry Cowell, Bohemian

 Winner of the ASCAP Deems Taylor Award in the classical music category, 2003.

-"The author of many important and fascinating musicological works about this radical 20th-century American composer, Hicks now offers a volume that manages to depict the free artistic atmosphere of northern California in the late 19th and early 20th centuries, the lives of Cowell's parents, Cowell's own experiences until the late 1930s, and the ideas and materials of Cowell's music--and to do so much more succinctly than one might think possible. . . .
-Thoroughly documented and buttressed with quotations and musical examples, this excellent study deserves to be widely read." -- Choice
+"The author of many important and fascinating musicological works about this radical twentieth-century American composer, Hicks now offers a volume that manages to depict the free artistic atmosphere of northern California in the late nineteenth and early twentieth centuries, the lives of Cowell's parents, Cowell's own experiences until the late 1930s, and the ideas and materials of Cowell's music--and to do so much more succinctly than one might think possible. . . .
+Thoroughly documented and buttressed with quotations and musical examples, this excellent study deserves to be widely read."--Choice

 To order online: